united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/united-manufacturing-hub/sensorconnect/index.md

 4. IODevice/DeviceFunction/DatatypeCollection: if used, contains datatypes referenced by the ProcessDataCollection(Point 3.)
 5. IODevice/ExternalTextCollection: contains translations for textId's.

+### Digital input data management
+The gateways are also able to receive digital input data (not IO-Link).
+This data is also requested and forwarded.

 ### Data delivery to MQTT or Kafka
-Now sensorconnect converts the data to a json containing the preprocessed data, timestamps, serialnumber etc. and sends it via MQTT to the MQTT broker or via Kafka to the Kafka broker.
-You can change the [environment variables](/docs/Developers/united-manufacturing-hub/environment-variables/) to choose the protocol.
+For delivery of the data, sensorconnect converts the it to a JSON containing the preprocessed data, timestamps, serialnumber etc. and sends it via MQTT to the MQTT broker or via Kafka to the Kafka broker.
+You can change the [environment variables](/docs/Developers/united-manufacturing-hub/environment-variables/) to choose your preferred protocol.
 The format of those JSON messages coming from sensorconnect is described in detail and with examples on the [UMH Datamodel website](/docs/concepts/mqtt/).

+## Tested gateways
+ALXXXX
+ToDo

+## Future plans
+- Support for additional gateway manufacturers.
+- Support for value ranges and single values specified in the IODD file (giving additional information about currently received sensor value).
+-